amy941/Google_Advanced_Module-4_Statistics/README.md

 Finally, after filtering data for ONLY credit card payment, ```['fare_amount']``` extracts the columns that contain the fair amount for the selected rows.
 It gives you just the fare amounts for rides where the payment was made using a credit card ONLY.

-Similar approach for Cash payment.
+*Similar approach for Cash payment.*

 ```python
 stats.ttest_ind(a=credit_card, b=cash, equal_var=False)
 ```
 ![p-value](https://github.com/user-attachments/assets/68576db6-f04d-4428-8611-4c9f6fdeca0e)

-### Hypothesis testing:

-**NULL hypothesis:** There is **no difference** in *the average fare amount* between customers who use credit cards and customers who use cash.

-**ALTERNATIVE hypothesis:** There is **a difference** in *the average fare amount* between customers who use credit cards and customers who use cash.

-✍ Proceed with a two-sample t-test to compute p-value given 5% as the significant level.
+✍ Proceed with a **two-sample t-test** to compute p-value given 5% as the significant level.

 Set ```equal_var=False``` because we don't want the 2 samples have the same variance.

 **3) Provide insights to stakeholders:**

+ ### Hypothesis testing:

+- **NULL hypothesis:** There is **no difference** in the average fare amount between customers who use credit cards and customers who use cash.

+- **ALTERNATIVE hypothesis:** There is **a difference** in the average fare amount between customers who use credit cards and customers who use cash.

-Result shows **p-value** is extremely small, significantly less than the 5% signigicant level.
-Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
-Furthermore, drivers can increase revenue by encouraging customers to pay with credit card instead of cash.
+Result shows **p-value is extremely small, significantly less than the 5% signigicant level.** Thus, we can confidently **reject the NULL hypothesis**, meaning there is a difference in the average fare amount between customers who use credit cards and customers who use cash.
+Furthermore, drivers can increase revenue by **encouraging customers to pay with credit card** instead of cash.

 # Case Study 2: TikTok 🎵